T2 (telecommunications company): Corporate responsibility

 In 2019, Tele2 launched the Pereplavka environmental project aimed at sensibilization of the necessity to process e-waste and stated it was the first project for the ecological disposal of phones.
 It contributed to the United Nation's SDG 12 "Responsible Consumption and Production" and increased the environmental awareness of Russians.
 Alena Dymchishina, the project manager of Pereplavka, said "The aim of the project is to draw the clients' attention to the problem of recycling electronic waste".
 Everyone who brought an old device for recycling before November 1st received prizes from Tele2 including: a certificate for 1,500 rubles for the purchase of a smartphone or 10 gigabytes of mobile internet.

 Over the 3 weeks of the campaign, customers from 11 regions of Russia brought 1217 old mobile gadgets for processing.
 In October 2020, Tele2 scaled the project up and set special boxes for e-waste in 579 brand stores in 60 regions of Russia.
 All the gadgets are then sent to the Ecopolis Corporation, which disposes e-waste.
 Phones are then processed into different fractions.
 The project manager claimed "85-95% of recycled materials will return to production and not a single part will end up in landfill."

 The team first got the idea for the project by a team of the marketing department in 2019.
 The first version of the project was deployed in 11 regions of Russia, to see how relevant the topic of e-waste and processing phones was in Russia.
 The first version went well and so Pereplavka was created and the project was scaled up to the entirety of the country.
 Only phones from the company's electrical devices were accepted to link Tele2 with the sustainability project.

-Tele2 popularized the problem of electronic waste in Russia and the marketing project (Pereplavka) was advertised on a huge scale, as a positive side effect of this, millions of people all throughout Russia learned about e-waste in Russia and were aware of it.
-Tele2 chose this topic (electronic waste and how it harms the environment) because it knows many in the high-income class is interested in it and not only that, public opinion polls have shown that it worries almost half of all Russians.
-Therefore, they have increased their customers loyalty and attract other potential clients as well.
+Tele2 raised awareness regarding e-waste in Russia.